ofiwg/libfabric/man/fi_opx.7.md

   Valid values are 0 (disabled) and powers of 2 in the range of 1-32,768, inclusive.

   Default setting is 64.

+*FI_OPX_PROG_AFFINITY*
+: This sets the affinity to be used for any progress threads.
+Set as a colon-separated triplet as start:end:stride, where stride controls the interval between selected cores.
+  For example, 1:5:2 will have cores 1, 3, and 5 as valid cores for progress threads.
+Default is 1:4:1.

+*FI_OPX_AUTO_PROGRESS_INTERVAL_USEC*
+: This setting controls the time (in usecs) between polls for auto progress threads.
+Default is 1.

 *FI_OPX_HFI_SELECT*
 : Controls how OPX chooses which HFI to use when opening a context.